bpbpublications/Cloud-Powered-Robotics-with-Raspberry-Pi/README.md

-# Raspberry Pi Cloud Robotics
+# Cloud-Powered Robotics with Raspberry Pi
- Raspberry Pi Cloud Robotics, by BPB Publications
+ Cloud-Powered Robotics with Raspberry Pi, by BPB Publications